Bold Hearts. Brilliant Minds.

 Financial Aid

-Nothing should stop you from accessing UCR’s world-class education — especially money.
+Learn how affordable a UCR degree can be!
 Our Financial Aid office can help you get the aid you need to afford your degree, and maybe even graduate debt-free!
-In fact, 87% of UCR undergraduate students who applied received some form of financial aid, and 98% of financial aid recipients received gift-aid (grants and/or scholarships).
-(Financial Aid Office, 2021–22)
+In 2022-23, 85% of UCR undergraduate students who applied for aid were awarded aid, and 97% of undergraduate students who were awarded aid received need-based scholarships and/or grants.

 FAFSA